microsoft/sfs-client/API.md

 A few data types are provided which abstract contents that can be sent by the SFS Service, such as `Content`, `ContentId`, `File`, `DeliveryOptimizationData`.
 These data types provide `noexcept` methods to interact with member data.
-They also provide comparison methods that allows one to check if an object is exactly the same as another one.
-The purpose of these comparisons is to ensure a recently-obtained piece of data is the same as another.
-As such, string comparisons of members are case-sensitive.
-If the server changes representation of internal data, the Content will no longer be considered equal.